Differentiate your professional services brand.

 But the digital age has changed the way these things are done.
-Now, four out of five people go straight to the website to suss out a professional services provider.
+Now, four out of five people go straight to the website to suss out a professional services company.
 The first impression is made when a potential client arrives at the website, be it the homepage or a bespoke landing page.
 If a professional services firm is going to begin building a bond of trust, this is the moment they need to focus on – but they will require a different approach.

-The need to improve
+The need to improve your professional service marketing.

 To continue to be relevant in the digital age, professional service organisations need to accept that the traditional way of doing things isn’t going to work any more.
 Audiences change over time, and the potential pool of new clients is now much more web-savvy.
 The internet has also increased competition in these industries – customers aren’t so limited in their choice by geographical location any more.
 On top of this, there are new competitors springing up, taking a web-first approach.
-Traditional agencies that haven’t fully adapted to the digital world face being left behind.
+Traditional agencies that haven’t fully adapted to the digital marketing world face being left behind.

 It’s true to say that many professional service businesses have undergone some kind of digital transformation in recent years, often driven by the need to comply with the ever-changing regulations of the industry in which they operate.
 In a high proportion of these cases, the digitisation has happened primarily at the back end of the company, with new systems and software designed to drive efficiency in the back office.
 Less often, though, has this digital transformation made its way through to the customer-facing part of the business – and this can be a costly mistake.

 In our experience, there are still too many professional services brands that are comfortable with a very basic website.
 It’s treated as a purely informational tool, listing a physical address, email address and phone number, perhaps even a ‘Contact Us’ form.
 But it seems that many of these businesses were slow – possibly even reluctant – to get online in the first place and now that they have a website, they think that the job is finished.
 The fact of the matter, though, is that an off-the-shelf website that provides only basic functionality isn’t going to cut through in this day and age.
-Whether it is B2C or B2B services that these brands are providing, they need to be doing much more with their online presence in order to drive new business and differentiate themselves from their competitors.
+Whether it is B2C or B2B services that these brands are providing, they need to be doing much more with their online presence in order to drive new business and differentiate themselves from their competitors thorugh their digital marketing.

 Design & branding

-To almost half of your visitors, the standard of your website is a key indicator of the credibility of your business.
+To almost half of your visitors, the standard of your website is a key indicator of the credibility of your service business.
 And creating a clear identity is necessary not just for giving the impression of dependability – it’s also what sets you apart from your competitors.
 While the professional services industry isn’t traditionally associated with distinctive, highly differentiated branding, there is a real need to stand out in an increasingly competitive market.